 Reasons to Love Sausage Stuffed Mushrooms

 - Can Be Assembled in Advance.
 When hosting a gathering, the more you can prep in advance translates to more time to enjoy your event.
 These stuffed mushrooms can be prepared and assembled up to 12 hours before baking.

 - Impressive Flavors.
 The filling for these stuffed mushrooms is made with spicy Italian sausage that is mellowed out with both cream cheese and shredded cheese.
 It is a cheesy, slightly spicy, creamy, flavorful filling and downright heavenly.
 But the buttery, crispy breadcrumb topping makes this appetizer memorable.

 - Easy Recipe.
 While the flavors are impressive, stuffed mushrooms come together rather easily.
 This recipe is easy enough for even beginner cooks!

-Notes on Ingredients Needed
+Notes on Ingredients for Stuffed Mushrooms

 - Button Mushrooms: Because of their size and natural cavity, button mushrooms are the perfect vessel for stuffing and serving as a bite-sized appetizer.